Medicare Advantage Plans in Texas

 How much does Medicare Advantage in Texas cost?

-How much you pay for a Texas Medicare Advantage plan depends on where you live, which health insurance provider you choose, and what coverage options you have.
-Most states have an HMO available with a $0 monthly premium.
+How much you pay for a Texas Medicare Advantage plan depends on where you live, which health insurance provider you choose, and your coverage options.
+For example, most states have an HMO with a $0 monthly premium.
 And in some service areas, you may find a PPO with a zero-dollar premium.

 While prices vary from county to county, the average monthly premium in Texas for an MAPD plan is $21.52.
-The average drug deductible is $191.58.
+In addition, the average drug deductible is $191.58.

 When can I enroll in a Texas Medicare Advantage plan?